ExpressGateway/express-gateway.io/docs/plugins/plugin-development.md

 Plugins extend Express Gateway entities as points of extension.
 These extension points and the plugin framework development plan are specified within the [Express Gateway Plugin Specification](https://docs.google.com/document/d/1jSDul2n_xbeKNtnek69M79-geur6aTWShAcBZ9evD0E/edit).

 ### The Express Gateway Example Plugin
-The Express Gateway Plugin Example [npm package][express-gateway-plugin-example-npm] and its [code on GitHub][express-gateway-plugin-eaxmple-github] serves as a guide for how plugins are structured.
+The Express Gateway Plugin Example [npm package][express-gateway-plugin-example-npm] and its [code on GitHub][express-gateway-plugin-example-github] serves as a guide for how plugins are structured.
 The example contains examples of all extension points supported at the time of the [plugin framework development plan][plugin-development-plan-post].

 #### Manually Installing the Example plugin
 Express Gateway plugins are automatically istalled using the CLI.
-Normally, this example plugin would be installed using the command `eg plug install example`.
+Normally, this example plugin would be installed using the command `eg plugin install express-gateway-plugin-example`.
 For the purpose of getting a better understanding of the mechanics, this section walks through what is normally automated.

 [Install][express-gateway-installation] Express Gateway